 Concern over climate change, including the impact of global warming, has led to significant federal, state and international legislative and regulatory efforts to limit greenhouse gas ("GHG") emissions.
 For example, in the past several years, the U.S. Congress has considered various bills that would regulate GHG emissions.
 While these bills have not yet received sufficient Congressional support for enactment, some form of federal climate change legislation is possible in the future.
 Even in the absence of such legislation, the Environmental Protection Agency, spurred by judicial interpretation of the Clean Air Act, may regulate GHG emissions, especially aircraft or diesel engine emissions, and this could impose substantial costs on us.
 These costs include an increase in the cost of the fuel and other energy we purchase and capital costs associated with updating or replacing our aircraft or vehicles prematurely.
 Until the timing, scope and extent of any future regulation becomes known, we cannot predict its effect on our cost structure or our operating results.
-It is reasonably possible that such legislation or regulation could impose material costs on us.
-Moreover, even without such legislation or regulation, increased awareness and any adverse publicity in the global marketplace about the GHGs emitted by companies in the airline and transportation industries could harm our reputation and reduce customer demand for our services, especially our air services.
+It is reasonably possible that such legislation or regulation, increased awareness and any adverse publicity in the global marketplace about the GHGs emitted by companies in the airline and transportation industries could harm our reputation and reduce customer demand for our services, especially our air services.